 Of course, if you’re concerned about the level of financial commitment when buying a home, then one option you should consider is renting out a room in your home to help you cover costs.
 This way you won’t overstretch your budget and you’ll be able to watch your home appreciate in value.

-The best way for you to decide whether to rent or to buy is to review your current financial circumstances.
-This can be done by looking at the purchase prices for property youd consider buying in areas that you like.
+The best way for you to decide whether buying a house rather than renting is for you is to review your current financial circumstances.
+You can do this by looking at the purchase prices for property you’d consider buying in areas that you like.
 Research the market.
 Look at sales data and go to open inspections.
-Theres a massive difference between thinking you can afford to buy a home and knowing you can afford to buy a home.
+There’s a massive difference between thinking you can afford to buy a home and knowing you can afford to buy a home.